siikamiika/gt/README.md

 * A library that parses Google Translate response intended for evaluation as JavaScript.
 Its features include:

-    * Transliteration of original and translated texts
+    * Transliteration of the original text/translation result

     * Word translation variants by part of speech, translation variants of text segments

-    * Examples, definitions, synonyms, “see also” list
+    * Usage examples, definitions, synonyms, “see also” list

+    * Language detection and original language suggestion

-    * Original language and typo correction
+    * Typo correction

 * A nice command-line interface (`gt_console.py`);